-Philip Hagen has over fifteen years of experience in information security, running the including deep technical tasks, management of an entire computer forensic services portfolio, and executive responsibilities.
+Philip Hagen has been working in the information security field since 1998, running the full spectrum including deep technical tasks, management of an entire computer forensic services portfolio, and executive responsibilities.

 Phil started his security career while attending the US Air Force Academy, with research covering both the academic and practical sides of security.
 He served in the Air Force as a communications officer at Beale AFB and the Pentagon.
 In 2003, Phil shifted to a government contractor, providing technical services for various IT and information security projects.
 These included systems that demanded 24x7x365 functionality.
 He later managed a team of 85 computer forensic professionals in the national security sector.
-He has provided forensic consulting services for law enforcement, government, and commercial clients prior to taking on the lead role at Red Canary.
+He has provided forensic consulting services for law enforcement, government, and commercial clients prior to joining the Red Canary team.
 Phil is also a certified instructor for the SANS Institute, and is the course lead and co-author of FOR572, Advanced Network Forensics and Analysis.

 Listen to Phil discuss "IT'S ALIVE!!!
 Investigating with Network-based Evidence" in this SANS webcast that every DFIR professional should listen to.